CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Abstract

 \section{Abstract}

-We address the task of temporal knowledge graph (TKG) forecasting by introducing a fully explainable method based on temporal rules.
-Motivated by recent work proposing a strong baseline using recurrent facts, our approach learns four simple types of rules with a confidence function that considers both recency and frequency.
-Evaluated on nine datasets, our method matches or surpasses the performance of eight state-of-the-art models and two baselines, while providing fully interpretable predictions.
+We address the task of temporal knowledge graph forecasting with an inherently interpretable method based on symbolic rules.
+Motivated by recent work proposing a strong baseline based on recurrent facts, our approach learns four simple rule types, including temporal rules with confidence functions that combine both recency and frequency.
+Evaluated on nine datasets, our method achieves performance that is competitive with state-of-the-art models and outperforms the majority of them, while each prediction remains directly traceable to the rules and observations that produced it.
+Moreover, our approach remains functional on very large datasets, where other methods encounter runtime or memory failures.